eeei3/eeeeeSpider/README.md

 - Set to disabled by default.
 3. Max links [True or false, num of pages]
 - This is what it sounds like.
 THe max amount of links the spider will crawl.
 Useful if you don't want to index a whole site or are limited by some metric.
 Disabled by default.

+TROUBLESHOOTING:
+1. Why are there mysterious symbols and letters?
+   This is probably because one of the sites your crawled had some funny characters in it's link.
+Try changing the UTF encoding.
+2. My disk is getting filled up with your project!
+   Try setting a limit on the amount of links crawled.
+3. How can I manipulate the src?
+   You need a basic understanding of Python.
+Check out the graph for how the program runs.